-Social media has already become an important factor in the job seeking process today.
-The profiles of candidates on networks like LinkedIn, Facebook, and Twitter offer an unprecedented insight into their life.
+Social media has already become an important factor in the job-seeking process today.
+The profiles of candidates on networks like LinkedIn, Facebook, and Twitter offer unprecedented insight into their life.
 By looking at posts, comments, and photos, one can easily determine the personality of the profile owner.

 So, this raises an interesting question: can you be yourself on social media while looking for a job?

 Well, you sure can but you also need to be aware of behaviors and qualities employees commonly seek in candidates.
 These behaviors, of course, do not include showing your latest tattoo and showing yourself in an impaired state.
 Also, inappropriate comments, as fun as they might be, are not appreciated as well.